Table of Contents

 If this is your first time selling a property or learning how to sell a house by owner, schedule an appointment with the closing agent before the date of the closing.
 Prior to that appointment do your research and ask clarifying questions on anything you have doubts about.

 If this is your first time selling a property or learning how to sell a house by owner, schedule an appointment with the closing agent before the date of the closing.
 Prior to that appointment, do your research and ask clarifying questions on anything you have doubts about.
 Readiness on how to sell your house by owner makes a huge difference.

 There will likely be a licensed notary involved who’ll require that you swear you are who you say you are.
 Take a valid driver’s license or passport for ID.
 Carry a secondary ID as well, just in case.

 Selling a house by owner is much more complex than you can imagine.
+Also, learning how to sell home by owner takes time and effort.
 It is more complicated than leveraging the expertise of a real estate agent, but if you can make it happen, make it happen.
 You can save tens and thousands of dollars and that’s why people try to do it all the time.

 Did you know Houzeo’s Gold Package provides relevant Federal and State Seller Disclosures?

 1. Ensure you price your home right; 2.
 Get professional photos taken of your property – remember the most attended open house will be on Houzeo.com, Zillow, Redfin, etc!; 3.
 List your home on the MLS – It’s literally the most important marketing tool; 4.
 Offer a competitive buyer’s agent commission – You’re saving 3% Seller/Listing Agent commission on Houzeo!; 5.
 Put your contact details on Houzeo, and on Zillow.
 Read more about tips to sell your home fast as an FSBO.